job-talk/rajatrucking/README.md

  - To build:
    - run `npm install`
+   - run `gem install`
-   - run 'gulp' to serve up a local server with livereloading & JS/Sass compiling
+   - run `gulp` to serve up a local server with livereloading & JS/Sass compiling
-   - run 'gulp build' to build for production
+   - run `gulp build` to build for production